JakebJackson/Avalanche-Tech/README.md

  - Better error catching and logging.
  - Order progress tracker for clients, that the Owner/Admin can update.
  - Better phone compaitibility for CSS.
+ - Support area for customers.
+ - Better product filtering.
+ - More customisation options for builds.

 ## License
 This project is licenced under the MIT licence.